Biomaker/2018-opensourcebioreactor/culture-vessel/README.md

 This option was discounted and we turned to catering suppliers for ideas of alternative vessels.

 We found 2L glass preserving jars that are widely available and can fit metal lids that would be autoclavable.
-We chose a [Le Parfait Orange Top Jar, 2.0L](https://www.amazon.co.uk/Parfait-Orange-Top-Jar-2-0L/dp/B01N91TANW) with [Familia Wiss lids](https://www.amazon.co.uk/Le-Parfait-Spare-Lids/dp/B002G6G73U/ref=sr_1_1?s=kitchen&ie=UTF8&qid=1540499155&sr=1-1&keywords=Le+Parfait+6+Familia+Wiss+lids) bt any products of similar size and made from glass and metal could be substituted.
+We chose a [Le Parfait Orange Top Jar, 2.0L](https://www.amazon.co.uk/Parfait-Orange-Top-Jar-2-0L/dp/B01N91TANW) with [Familia Wiss lids](https://www.amazon.co.uk/Le-Parfait-Spare-Lids/dp/B002G6G73U/ref=sr_1_1?s=kitchen&ie=UTF8&qid=1540499155&sr=1-1&keywords=Le+Parfait+6+Familia+Wiss+lids) but any products of similar size and made from glass and metal could be substituted.

 <p align="center">
  <img src="https://www.ozfarmer.com/image/cache/catalog/products/82mm-le-parfait-familia-wiss-screw-lid-800x800.png" height="200" align="right">